.webp)

 Platforms like Stacksync, Workato, or Integromat offer comprehensive solutions with:

-These platforms typically function as middleware that connects your Shopify store and HubSpot instance through their respective APIs, handling the complex "plumbing" of data transformation, conflict resolution, and continuous updates.
+These platforms typically function as middleware that connects your Shopify store and HubSpot instance through their respective APIs, handling the complex data transformation, conflict resolution, and continuous updates.

 Some tools focus specifically on Shopify-HubSpot integration rather than general-purpose connectivity: